SRC: Current Champions

 Dr Susannah Lydon firstname.lastname@example.org

-University of Nottingham - Food security
+The University of Nottingham – Agriculture and food security

 Susie is the Outreach Officer for the Centre for Plant Integrative Biology, in the School of Biosciences at the University of Nottingham.
 She will be supporting students in Year 12 and 13 in local secondary schools in undertaking an Extended Project Qualification (EPQ) with a Global Food Security theme.
 This will raise awareness of Global Food Security and of the BBSRC-funded research in this area which takes place within the School of Biosciences at Sutton Bonington Campus.
 Students who decide to undertake an EPQ with a food security theme will increase their knowledge and understanding, and may decide to pursue further study or a career in this field.